powell0/json-api-ify/README.md

             // whether or not to include the nested resource(s)
             include: true,

+            // whether or not to always make the nested resource(s) an array
+            array: true,

             // optionally specify a non-default schema to use
             schema: 'my-schema',